 Know the kinds of materials you would like to be able to cut.
 This is the biggest difference between machines, so knowing which materials you want to cut will make the choice easier!

 There isn't a 'beginner machine' as they all use the same software, Cricut Design Space.
 So there is no difference in how easy the machines are to use.
 If you can use a smartphone you can use a Cricut machine!

 Everything you need to get started comes in the bow with your machine, but I would recommend buying a basic toolset, an extra set of mats and a few materials so that you can get playing straight away.
 If you are looking at using iron-on vinyl, I would also consider the Cricut Easy Press to accompany your machine.

 Think about things you might want to craft in the future with a machine too, I see lots of people upgrading machines once they get the Cricut bug and wishing they had gone for the Cricut maker in the first place!

 GOOD LUCK FINDING THE NEW CRAFTING LOVE OF YOUR LIFE!
 I'M ALWAYS HAPPY TO HELP ANSWER ANY OF YOUR CRICUT QUESTIONS, SO PLEASE SHOUT IF YOU HAVE ANY!

-*This post contains affiliate links, which mean if you make a sale, I will receive a tiny percentage of that purchase at no extra cost to you which helps me keep Emma Jewell crafts up and running!
+*This post contains affiliate links, which means if you make a sale, I will receive a tiny percentage of that purchase at no extra cost to you which helps me keep Emma Jewell Crafts up and running!